finite-loop/finiteloop/src/pages/privacy/privacy-policy.md

 # Privacy Policy

-Khyateh (“us”, “we”, or “our”) operates the https://www.finiteloop.io website (the “Service”).
+FiniteLoop (“us”, “we”, or “our”) operates the https://www.finiteloop.io website (the “Service”).

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.